 Meet our Governing Body...

-Welcome to Brinsley Primary School
+Welcome to Brinsley Primary and Nursery School

 Our Governing Body is made up of representatives from parents, the Local Authority and individuals who can offer specific skills and advice.
 We are closely involved in the strategic development and financial management of the school as we are legally required.